-Only the Trustee shall have access to the Collection Account for the purpose of making deposits in and withdrawals from the Collection Account.
-Funds in the Collection Account shall not be commingled with any other monies.
+Only the Trustee shall have access to the Collection Account for the purpose of making deposits to and withdrawals from the Collection Account.
+Funds in the Collection Account shall not to be commingled with any other monies.

-(e) Regulatory Assets - Unamortized Debt Issuance Costs
+(f) Regulatory Assets - Unamortized Debt Issuance Costs